EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 Both Models and Collections offer certain events, to which the client can react in a suitable manner.
 This may trigger a synchronization of data with the server or a (re-)rendering of data on the client in an associated view.
+Additionally, models offer validation, which can be used for example to check if all mandatory fields are set, or inputs are syntactically correct.

 Interfaces
 ~~~~~~~~~~